-- Octane T Optima: 30 or 60 mm2 active area.
+- Octane T Optima: 30 or 60 mm2 active areas.
 Optimized Windowless design for specific TEM columns with solid angles ranging up to 0.5 steradian.
 It is round in shape.

-- Octane T Plus: 30 mm2 active area.
-Entry level SDD with super ultra-thin window (SUTW) mountable on all TEMs.
+- Octane T Plus: 30 mm2 active areas.
+Entry-level SDD with super ultra-thin window (SUTW) mountable on all TEMs.
 The Octane T Plus is round in shape.